 If you only want to see Neighborhood Associations, this is the map for you!
 Interactive Map of Recognized Neighborhood Associations.

-Neighborhood Associations are also one of many layers of information you can turn on via the IDO Zoning Interactive Map or the AGIS Advanced Map Viewer.
+Neighborhood Associations are also one of many layers of information you can turn on via the IDO Interactive Map or the AGIS Advanced Map Viewer.

 - Office of Neighborhood Coordination: The Office of Neighborhood Coordination is part of Council Services.
 We share a commitment to improve responsiveness to neighborhood associations and other stakeholders in planning efforts, City projects, and the City Leaders Academy.